tarcinapp/entity-persistence-service/README.md

   <img src="./doc/img/models.png" alt="Tarcinapp Data Model">
 </p>

+⭐ **Store Any Shape of Data**

+Each model—Entity, List, Reactions, and even ListEntityRelation—can hold arbitrary JSON structures tailored to your application's needs.
+This allows you to enrich records with domain-specific fields without rigid schemas.

+When structure is needed, the gateway can validate these records against configurable JSON Schemas based on their `_kind`, offering the best of both flexibility and consistency.

+⭐ **Using `_kind` to Organize Data Variants**

+Each model (entity, list, list-entity-relation, list-reaction, entity-reaction) includes an optional `_kind` field used to distinguish different types of data stored within the same MongoDB collection.
+By default, this field is auto-filled with the model name (`entity`, `list`, `list-entity-relation`, `list-reaction`, `entity-reaction`, etc.), but it can be customized to represent domain-specific subtypes.

+This allows applications to store diverse schemas under a shared model—for example, storing `blog-post`, `product`, and `profile` under the same `entity` collection— **while still enabling filtering, validation, or constraints based on kind.**

+The `_kind` field is especially helpful when the application needs to apply different logic, limits, or schema validations per subtype.
+Admins can configure allowed `_kind` values for each model to enforce consistency and avoid accidental misuse.

 ### Entities

-The Generic Entity is the core data model that represents objects in your application.
-It uses a schemaless structure to support any data type.
-Each entity has a '_kind' field (like 'book' or 'author') to identify its type.
-This flexible model adapts easily to different use cases while providing consistent organization.
+The Entity is the core data model that represents the primary objects in your application.
+It’s typically the starting point when modeling your domain.
+Whether you're building a book review platform, an e-commerce store, a knowledge base, or a job board—books, products, articles, or job listings would all likely to be stored as entities.
+Entities hold the core business data and can be extended or connected to other models such as lists or reactions to build richer experiences.

+**Base Endpoint**: `/entities`

 ### Lists

-The List model organizes collections of entities.
-Lists can be categorized by kind, just like entities (e.g. 'favorites' or 'science_fiction') and can contain multiple entities.
-List objects provide a simple way to group and manage related data.
+The List model organizes collections of entities into meaningful groups.
+A single list can contain many entities, and an entity can belong to many lists.
+This many-to-many relationship is managed through a dedicated ListEntityRelation model, enabling fine-grained control over each association.
+Lists themselves are also records that can hold arbitrary data and can be categorized by kind—such as “favorites,” “watchlist,” or “top_picks.”
+Whether you're modeling playlists, reading lists, or campaign groupings, lists make it easy to structure and reuse related content across your application.

+**Base Endpoint**: `/lists`

-#### List-Entity Relations
+### List-Entity Relations

 Lists and entities are connected through the `ListEntityRelation` model.
 Having a seperated model for the relation helps user to store arbitrary data about the relation with the relation object.
 Relation objects have a dedicated endpoint, just like lists and entities.
 To interact with relation objects you can call `/list-entity-relations` endpoint.